-The school will start teaching the IBDP from August 2020, when it accepts its first Year 12 cohort; Orchard is the first EtonHouse school in Singapore to offer the IBDP.
+The school started teaching the IBDP in August 2020, when it accepted its first Year 12 cohort; Orchard is the first EtonHouse school in Singapore to offer the IBDP.

 This new modern campus is well-equipped to deliver a SMART programme that focuses on Science, Maths, Art, Research and Technology.
 All year groups have ICT lessons, as well as weekly project time that is based on Google 20% Time (a policy that allows employees to work on whatever they want for 20% of their time on the job).

 As well as offering programmes around design, sports science and action-adventure, this forward-thinking school promises to deliver a wide variety of music, drama and visual arts classes.
 A stand-out programme here is the enterprise unit, where all students look at entrepreneurship, social enterprise and social responsibility – and at "what does it take to start up a business that has a positive impact on society."
 This is an excellent example of the school's forward-thinking approach to education and community service.

 While the school does not have the facilities on-site, the school does promise to offer sports like football, netball, rugby as well as strength and fitness training in the form of TRX, climbing, X-Fit, gymnastics, yoga and more.
 Recently, for example, students braved the mud pit and obstacle course at the nearby Centaurs Park for a PE lesson.

 This campus is part of the well-established EtonHouse group of schools, which is headquartered in Singapore and has more than 120 schools spread across the world.
 Other schools in Singapore include the Broadrick, Thomson and Sentosa campuses.

 International teaching staff